royunderwood/CleanWinUserTempFiles/README.md

 # CleanWinUserTempFiles
 Clean Windows Users Temp Files on Login

+Create this logon script for users